Quantum Complexity of Nonlocal Field Theories: Discussions and Outlook

 Next we discuss the action complexity results.
 The action complexity results in the weakly nonlocal (near AdS) limit are in sync with the volume complexity, i.e. leading UV divergence piece match (upto numerical factors involving spacetime dimensions).
 The subleading pieces, however are not in one-to-one correspondence with the subleading divergences in volume complexity.
 This is not a surprise and has been documented in the literature since the initial days of investigations into holographic complexity.
 Now one generic feature of the action complexity results, inferred from by inspecting the far AdS/ highly nonlocal limit of the action complexity.
 For the action complexity to remain positive, the nonlocal deformation parameter(s) must have an upper bound.
 This is reminiscent of our past investigations of Little String theories (LST) \cite{Katoch:2022hdf} where the nonlocal irrelevant deformation couplings had to satisfy bounds for the complexity to remain real positive.
 There the bound reflected the fact that the LST with the irrelevant deformations was not UV complete.
 We believe a similar scenario at play here: the nonlocal theories we consider might not be UV complete for arbitrary large values of the nonlocal deformation parameter.
 For the DDSYM this upper bound puts a restriction on the 't-Hooft coupling!
-This is a rather unique phenomenon as we have pointed out earlier - we are strictly operating in the SUGRA limit i.e. infinite `t-Hooft coupling regime, and action complexity leads to an upper bound on the `t-Hooft coupling!
-There is no precedent of such a phenomenon in the AdS/CFT literature where a SUGRA calculation ends up imposing a bound on the `t-Hooft coupling.
 For the NCSYM theory, both the anisotropic and isotropic case, examining the action complexity in the extreme noncommutative regime and demanding the complexity remain positive leads to an upper bound on the noncommutativity parameter (to be precise, the dimensionless ratio of the noncommutativity parameter and AdS radius).
 However, there is a clear distinction between the anisotropic and isotropic case: for the anisotropic case the upper bound is independent of the UV cutoff, while for the isotropic case the bound is a function of the UV cutoff!
 In the other limit, i.e. weakly noncommutative regime, the action-complexity leads to perturbative corrections to the local SYM theory (pure AdS) action complexity.
 Although physically not that interesting, this furnishes a nice consistency check of our action complexity results (they all reproduce the local SYM theory results in the weak deformation regime).
 We also want to point out to a technical subtlety regarding the action complexity computations.
 For the action complexity computations, we have been using a 10d type IIB SUGRA action and in such case one has to incorporate a topological term \cite{Kurlyand:2022vzv,Apolo:2025wcl}.
 Otherwise the action complexity does not reproduce the expected answer in the pure AdS limit.
 If instead one uses a dimensionally reduced effective 5d SUGRA action, then one does not need to incorporate this term.\\